 Extenuating Circumstances

-Extenuating circumstances are problems that may occur outside your course and that impact on your assessments.
+Extenuating circumstances are unexpected problems that may occur outside your course that consequently have an impact on your assessments.

 These are defined, within the University’s Extenuating Circumstances Policy & Procedure as circumstances that: